 Opportunities offered by an increasingly circular economy are evaluated across several company functions.
-Among them are Corporate Sustainability and Regulatory Affairs (CSRA), Group Technology and Innovation (GTI)-especially the new Innovation Excellence & Business Incubator-as well as the different Business Units.
-Further, with EcoCircle and the associated Centers of Excellence, Clariant will establish dedicated sites for collaborative development of products for a circular plastics economy.
-Specialized teams and facilities will allow Clariant to channel expertise and develop specialty products for specific circular topics.
+Among them are Sustainability Transformation, Group Technology and Innovation (GTI) as well as the different Business Units.
+The future Group Innovation and Sustainability will lead the efforts on the circular economy.
+Further, with EcoCircle and the associated Centers of Excellence, Clariant has started to establish dedicated sites for development of products for a circular plastics economy.
+Specialized teams and facilities allow Clariant to channel expertise and develop specialty products for specific circular topics.